|

 the image of the business and to recognize its new owner.

-the black and white tiled building was still standing on S. Main, but it
+the black and white tiled building was still standing on S. Main

 |